-This is probably one of the easiest questions, for me to answer.
 In 2002 my beautiful daughter arrived in our home.
 She was aged two when she arrived on 17th December.
 (I will never forget the date).
 Kirsty had a few medical problems one being ADHD.
 Although not talking at the time, it didn’t take her long to start.
 As she was diganosed with ADHD we put her quirkiness down to that.
 It was much later when we received the diagnosis that she was on Autistic Spectrum.

 I have to say that once we had that diagnosis it made a lot of sense.
 I confess to being ignorant of the condition.
 Yes with hindsight I should have noticed but with ADHD diagnosis I didn’t.
 Caring for a child with Autism is a continuous learning process, any parent lucky enough to care for a child with ASD will tell you that you will need to adjust your parenting style and become aware of your child’s alternative needs and dislikes.

 Learning to understand my daughters sensory issues helped us communicate better and through listening to her in ways that was comfortable and accessible to her, I began to piece together what she liked to do, the clothes she liked to wear and the things in her life that caused her stress and agitation.

 One of the major issues I have faced and one that caused great stress for my daughter was clothing.
 Washing labels, itchy materials and seams are just a few of the things that caused her sensory discomfort.
 Christmas time would cause her stress as all the other children in school would be wearing heavy wool jumpers with reindeer and Santa; for her the nature of these clothes would cause her so much sensory stress that she would not be able to take part and this led her to feel even more isolated from her peers.